Newark, New Jersey: Local

 The city is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Mayor-Council Plan C form of local government, which became effective as of July 1, 1954, after the voters of the city of Newark passed a referendum held on November 3, 1953.
 The city is one of 79 municipalities (of the 564) statewide that use this form of government.
-The governing body is comprised of the Mayor and the City Council, who are elected concurrently on a non-partisan basis to four-year terms of office at the May municipal election.
+The governing body consists of the mayor and the City Council, who are elected concurrently on a non-partisan basis to four-year terms of office at the May municipal election.
 The mayor is directly elected by the residents of Newark.
-The city council is comprised of nine members, with one council member from each of the city's five wards and four council members who are elected on an at-large basis.
+The city council comprises nine members, with one council member from each of the city's five wards and four council members who are elected on an at-large basis.
 The structure of the council was established after a 1953 referendum, in which more than 65% of voters approved a change from a five-member commission.